bdorry/nexmo-developer/_use_cases/en/digital-marketplace-client-sdk.md

   };
 ```

-With that, you then get an updated list with your item at the top.
+Then application then displays an updated list with your item at the top.

-Go ahead and click on your item.

 ### The item details page